 Diamonds are available in various shapes, the more common shapes are shown below.
 All shapes have different types of facets which reflect the light.
-For example the rounds, cushions and princess have small facets (underneath) giving them more sparkle where as the emerald, baguette and the asscher facets are longer giving a more subtle sparkle.
+For example the round brilliant, cushions, radiant, oval, pear, marquise, heart and princess cut diamonds have small facets (underneath) giving them more sparkle where as the emerald, baguette and the asscher cut diamond facets are longer giving a more subtle sparkle.

 The most popular is the round brilliant and has been for many years.
 As it has the highest demand the rounds are more expensive than other shapes.
 Also it has the most amount of waste when it is cut from the rough stone.